• Skip to primary navigation

 Serving Suggestions

-Serve this hearty casserole dish along with some Air Fryer Brussel Sprouts, Swede and Carrot Mash, Baked Cheesy Cauliflower, Beetroot and Feta Salad, or/and some steamed green vegetables.
+Serve this hearty casserole dish along with some Air Fryer Brussel Sprouts, Swede and Carrot Mash, Baked Cheesy Cauliflower, Beetroot and Feta Salad, or/and some steamed green beans or broccoli.

 turkey shepherd pie portioned and served